vivekkpai/gettingandcleaningdata_courseproject/CodeBook.md

 convention as other features.
 Such names start with the prefix *"fbodybody"* where as all other start with only *"tbody"* or *"fbody"*.
 For such names, we remove the second instance of the word 'body'.
-The resulting names are in line with the naming convention.[^1]
+The resulting names are in line with the naming convention.

+> It is unclear why the specified names are structured as such.
+I am not
+> aware of such a reason (including in the paper quoted on the site)

 ### Cryptic names